randyzwitch/RSiteCatalyst/README.md

 	SCAuth("username:company", "shared_secret")

-If your authentication is successful, you will received a console message of "Authentication succeeded"
+If your authentication is successful, you will receive a console message of "Authentication succeeded"

 ##Package documentation